The Awardees of 2016 SEAMEO-Japan ESD Award

 |List of All Entries|

-The following lists are 90 entries schools in Brunei Darussalam, Cambodia, Indonesia, Lao PDR, Malaysia, Myanmar, Philippines, Singapore, Thailand and Vietnam.
-The organisers and the Judging Committee would like to express appreciation for the participation in this 2015 SEAMEO-Japan ESD Award under the theme of “Safeguarding Our Cultural Traditions”.
+The following lists are 44 entries from schools in 8 Southeast Asian countries, namely, Brunei Darussalam, Indonesia, Lao PDR, Malaysia, Myanmar, Philippines, Singapore, and Thailand.
+We also received another 2 entries from India.
+The organisers and the Judging Committee would like to express appreciation for their participation in this 2016 SEAMEO-Japan ESD Award under the theme of “Saving Energy”.

 Note: All participating schools will receive the Certificate of Participation from the Award.